Skip to main content

 Templates, just like the work you do, will evolve over time so remember that you’ll learn what works and can refine your templates at any time.

-Creating template jobs
+πŸ› οΈ Creating template jobs

 To keep things simple, you create a template job in the same way as you would create any job in Streamtime, with a few additional steps.
+Learn more about creating a job.

-Including key details in your templates
+Key details to include in your templates

 Reduce admin by including as much detail as you can within your template.
 Consider the key elements: